mjon/WildCounts/_posts/2018-06-02-Seven-years-of-bird-counting-from-my-office.md

 After seven years of office counting, I can now reveal the seasonal and long-term changes in native forest birds from the Lincoln University’s Burns building.
 There's quite a lot going on, much more than I'd noticed while making the counts.

 First, it's worth mentioning the elephant-shaped hole in the room: there have been very few native forest birds around the Burns building.
 I've got counts here from 986 days and **on 80% of the days, I saw and heard no native forest birds.** I've never heard or seen a [kerer&#363;](https://inaturalist.nz/taxa/204520) (NZ wood pigeon), [karearea](https://inaturalist.nz/taxa/4690) (NZ falcon), or [tūī](https://inaturalist.nz/taxa/12580) (kōkō).
 Those are very rarely reported passing through Lincoln.
-The birds I did sometimes record were the three most adaptable of the landscape’s native forest birds: [fantails](https://inaturalist.nz/taxa/244276) (piwakawaka), [grey warblers](https://inaturalist.nz/taxa/13494) (riorio), and [bellbirds](https://inaturalist.nz/taxa/12612) (korimako).
+The birds I did sometimes record were the three most adaptable of the landscape’s native forest birds: [fantails](https://inaturalist.nz/taxa/244276) (piwakawaka), [grey warblers](https://inaturalist.nz/taxa/13494) (riroriro), and [bellbirds](https://inaturalist.nz/taxa/12612) (korimako).
 Probably not coincidentally, all three have close relatives in Australia that can cope with open woodland habitats and mammalian predators.

 I observed all three much more frequently in the winter months than in summer.
 Bellbirds only visit Lincoln in the winter months, mostly lone males travelling out from various forested parts of the Christchurch Port Hills.
 (I can tell they're from the Port Hills by the dialects of their songs.)